Group-6-542/Sarah-Data/README.md

+# Sarah's Repository
-# crimedataset
+# Data Set
 	Data set sorted by Sarah Siddiqui
 	This file contained information regarding types of crimes and coordinates of where it happened.
-So the coordinates were converted to zipcodes and then the data 		was further sorted.
+So the coordinates were converted to zipcodes then the data was further sorted.
 	The original file was over 100 MB, thus could not be uploaded to Github.
-#Clustering
+# Clustering
 	Contains 4 clustering methods